muX1337/HackTheBox-Writeups/Surveillance/Walkthrough.md

 ```

-And he the already started listener
+And here the already started listener
 ```
 nc -nlvp 1337
 listening on [any] 1337 ...